mazi-project/back-end/README.md

 ```
 sudo sh mazi-current.sh  [options]
 [options]
--i,--interface               Shows the name of the active wireless interface
+-i,--interface  [wifi|internet..]
+Shows the interface that used for AP or for internet connection respectively
+                wifi               Interface for Access Point
+                internet           Interface for internet connection
+                mesh               Interface for mesh network
+                all                Shows all available interfaces
 -c,--channel                       Shows the Wi-Fi channel in use
 -m,--mode                          Shows the mode of the Wi-Fi network
 -p,--password                      Shows the password of the Wi-Fi network
--s,-ssid                     Shows the name of the Wi-Fi network
+-s,-ssid                           Shows the name onan f the Wi-Fi network
 -d,--domain                        Shows the network domain of the MAZI Portal
 -w,--wifi                          Shows the device that broadcasts the Wi-Fi AP (pi or OpenWRT router)
 ```

 ### mazi-router.sh ###